-Students will also sit for the EPA 608 Universal Certification which includes Core, Type I, Type II, and Type III Certifications.
+Students will also sit for the OSHA - 10, and EPA 608 Universal Certification that includes Core, Type I, Type II, and Type III Certifications.

 Arrangements are provided for air travel to Kansas City, Missouri, lodging, program-related local transportation, and meals during the day.
 These costs are included in program tuition.
 Discretionary incidental expenses for evening meals, snacks or any other personal needs are the responsibility of the student.